Game-Theoretic Multiagent Reinforcement Learning: Stochastic Game

 In summary, $\mathbf{solve}^i$ returns agent $i'$s part of the optimal policy at some equilibrium point (not necessarily corresponding to its largest possible reward), and $\mathbf{eval}^i$ gives agent $i$'s expected long-term reward under this equilibrium, assuming all other agents agree to play the same equilibrium.
+In Chapter \ref{chaper:general_sum}, we will further demonstrate how to leverage eval and solve when using value-based and policy-based algorithms, illustrating their practical applications in equilibrium computation and policy optimization.